jotaen/klog/Specification.md

 - To associate the *time* with the day after the *record’s* *date*, a `>` suffix MUST be used, e.g. `1:30>`.

-A *time* value MUST consist of both an hour part and a minute part:
-- The minute part MUST be between 0-59 (inclusive).
-  The minute part MUST always contain two “digits”.
-- The hour part MUST be between 0-23 (inclusive).
-  Single-digit hour parts MAY be padded with a `0`.

-As default, *times* are to be interpreted as 24-hour clock values.
-An `am` or `pm` suffix MAY be used to denote that the value is to be interpreted as 12-hour clock value.

 ### Range
 A *range* is an *entry* that represents the time span between two points in time.